-The MCPt program is an international partnership offering students a unique blend of instruction that features online curriculum, intensive sessions, and a culminating study away experience in Southern California.
+The MCPt program is an international partnership offering students a unique blend of instruction that features curriculum and intensive sessions taught by world-class faculty, and a culminating study experience in Southern California.

 The rigorous curriculum of the MCPt program prepares students to provide culturally responsive mental health counseling and consultation through supervised clinical experiences tailored to their career goals.

 As you progress throughout your program, your program coordinator and academic advisor are focused on supporting your success across curricular and co-curricular needs.

 The Office of International Student and Scholars (OISS) can provide guidance on the following topics:

 Assistance with I-20s

 Assists international students in their transition to Redlands

 The MCPt is a unique, 40 credit hour program that is offered with the support of the Hubei Oriental Insight Mental Health Institute in Wuhan, China.
 Most (27 credit hours) of the program is offered in China and taught in the Mandarin language.
 During their final term, students come Redlands for the residential portion of their program.